warseph/rx-flow-extensions/readme.md

 ```

 ## `polling(interval, maxAttempts)`
-It will get elements emitted by the previous observer, waiting `interval`
+It will get elements emitted by the observable, waiting `interval` milliseconds.
-milliseconds.
 It will stop after `maxAttempts`.

 This method is useful for polling a web service repeatedly until a condition
 is met.